 Manufacturers and factories refer to some of this spending as “manufacturing overhead.”
 Certain groups also call it “factory overhead,” “factory burden,” or “production overhead,” but they all mean the same thing.
 Each one deals with the indirect costs associated with a company's production process.
 The key word here is "indirect costs."
-These numbers do not include production costs like direct labor or raw materials.
+Manufacturing overhead expenses do not include production costs like direct labor costs or raw materials.

 Like any type of overhead expense, manufacturing overhead is unavoidable.
-But companies can practice wise habits when it comes to managing their production costs.
+But manufacturing businesses can practice wise habits when it comes to managing their production costs.

 That’s why we’ve created this guide that will help you understand all you need to know about manufacturing overhead and how to reduce it.